AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - 📎 **Clips**

+- 🧩 **SDK Management** - Starting with v0.11, the extension uses a list of SDKs

 - ▶️ **Tasks**

   - Use Nova's Clean/Build/Run for AIR desktop project, mobile project (currently, only through Desktop simulator), and Flash web based project (using **SWFObject** from the AIR SDK or a very basic page using **Ruffle**).
 Also, limited support for packaging with ANEs.
+  - Tasks can each have their own SDK when building

 - 📦 **Exporting AIR Packages**

   - AIR, AIRI, Captive bundles, and native installer for Mac should work (_untested for submitting to app stores_).
   - Android and iOS packaging _should_ work (_untested for App Store submission_).

-- 🧩 **SDK Management** - Starting with V0.11, the extension uses a list of SDKs

-  - Task can each have their own SDKs when building

 - 🧰 **ANEs** - Should allow for using ANEs when building/running and for exporting release builds.